 Calculation of subphenotype likelihood ratios (SP-LR)

 Clinical subphenotypic data captured at ascertainment for (i) tumour location (head-and-neck/thoraco-abdominal), (ii) tumour behaviour (invasive/non-invasive), (iii) tumour number (multiple/single) and (iv) family history (familial/isolated) were used to generate positive and negative likelihood ratios.
-All cases with variant of uncertain significance (VUS) in any SDHx gene were excluded from the ‘SDHx wildtype group’.
-Age was excluded from the multivariate analysis as on visual inspection, there was a complex relationship between PV status and age, not well captured by categorical groupings.
-We quantified and adjusted for co-linearity among subphenotypic variables using univariate and multivariate logistic regression.
-For the univariate analysis, all individuals with data for that parameter were included.
-For the multivariate analysis, only those with data on all clinical subphenotypes were included.
+All cases with a variant of uncertain significance (VUS) in any SDHx gene were excluded from the ‘SDHx wildtype group’.
+Age was excluded from the multivariable analysis as on visual inspection, there was a complex relationship between PV status and age, not well captured by categorical groupings.
+We quantified and adjusted for co-linearity among subphenotypic variables using univariable and multivariable logistic regression.
+For the univariable analysis, all individuals with data for that parameter were included.
+For the multivariable analysis, only those with complete data on all clinical subphenotypes were included.

 Using the combined van Nederveen series, positive and negative likelihood ratios for PVs against SDHx wildtype/untested were calculated for loss on IHC.
-Using the Richter et al series, positive and negative likelihood ratios for PVs against SDHx wildtype were calculated for SSF ratio >97 versus SSF ratio ≤97.
+Using the Richter et al series, positive and negative likelihood ratios for PVs against SDHx wildtype were calculated for SSFR >97 versus SSFR ≤97.
 For all subphenotypes, data are presented for missense PVs and all PVs.

 Results

-The proportion of individuals in whom a VRMV was identified was 366/6328 in PCC/PGL probands and 39/51,377 in controls (SDHB) and 37/5847 in PCC/PGL probands and 22/51,377 in controls (SDHD).
+The proportion of individuals in whom a VRMV was identified was 366/6,328 in PCC/PGL probands and 39/51,377 in controls (SDHB) and 37/5,847 in PCC/PGL probands and 22/51,377 in controls (SDHD).
 We calculated the Pan-Gene-Very-Rare-Missense-Variant-Likelihood-Ratio (PG-VRMV-LR) to be 76.2 (54.8-105.9) for SDHB and 14.8 (8.7-25.0) for SDHD.
 PG-VRMV-LRs were broadly consistent when analysed for the five case series individually.
 These frequencies do not include recurrent founder mutations observed in controls at a frequency exceeding the MTAFpred threshold, namely SDHB c.286G>A p.Gly96Ser (frequency 17 in cases/2 in v2.1.1(non-cancer)NFE), SDHB c.688C>T p.Arg230Cys (10/2), SDHB c.725G>A p.Arg242His (19/3), SDHD c.242C>T p.Pro81Leu (116/4).

 However, whilst observed at sufficiently low frequency in controls to constitute a VRMV, a number of variants were observed in multiple independent probands and are well-documented in ClinVar as (Likely) Pathogenic.
-On removal of these ‘recurrent-pathogenic-VRMVs’, the frequencies reduced to 156/6,099 probands in SDHB and 37/5847 in SDHD, thus down-adjusting the PG-VRMV-LR to 34.6 (24.3-49.2) for SDHB and 14.8 (8.7-25.0) for SDHD (Table 1, Supplementary Table 2, 3).
+On removal of these ‘recurrent-pathogenic-VRMVs’, the frequencies reduced to 156/6,118 probands in SDHB and 37/5847 in SDHD, thus down-adjusting the PG-VRMV-LR to 34.6 (24.3-49.2) for SDHB and 14.8 (8.7-25.0) for SDHD (Table 1, Supplementary Table 2, 3).

-From the clustering analysis, we identified a region of SDHB (ɑɑ 177-260) enriched for VRMVs in cases compared to controls (p=0.001).
+From the clustering analysis, we identified a region comprising 30% of the coding region of SDHB (ɑɑ 177-260) enriched for VRMVs in cases compared to controls (p=0.001).
 This generated “Domain-Specific-Very-Rare-Missense-Variant-Likelihood-Ratios” of DS-VRMV-LR= 127.2 (64.9-249.4) for variants within the region and DS-VRMV-LR=60.9 (41.6-89.0) for those outside.
-For SDHD, there was also a cluster region (ɑɑ 70-114, p=0.000003), such that DS-VRMV-LR= 33.9 (14.8-77.8) inside and DS-VRMV-LR= 5.9 (2.6-13.0) outside of that region (Figure 1).
+For SDHD, there was also a cluster region (ɑɑ 70-114, 28% of coding region, p=0.000003), such that DS-VRMV-LR= 33.9 (14.8-77.8) inside and DS-VRMV-LR= 5.9 (2.6-13.0) outside of that region.
+Excluding the ‘recurrent-pathogenic-VRMVs’ reduced the hot-DS-VRMV-LR to 59.7 (28.5-125.2) and the cold-DS-VRMV-LR to 28.2 (18.8-42.4) for SDHB; for SDHD, DS-VRMV-LRs were unchanged (Figure 1).